Our Big Goal

 Vermont has adopted a state level goal to grow the number of working-age Vermonters with a credential of value to 70 percent by 2025.

 Credentials of value are degrees, educational certificates, occupational licenses, registered apprenticeships, or industry-recognized certifications that verify an individual’s competence in academic, technical or occupational skills.
 They are stackable, transferable, and have value in the job market.
-Currently, only 51 percent of Vermont’s working-age population (25-64) has a credential of value.
+As of 2018, only 53 percent of Vermont’s working-age population (25-64) has a credential of value.
 In order to reach our 70 percent goal, we need to support Vermonters on their educational path.

 Education beyond high school has become a key determinant of economic opportunity and social mobility.
 Yet access and success aren’t equitable.